xenorama/oneirotomy/README.md

 * _number~_ (using rightmost outlet to gain data)

 ### Capture varying states of matrices populated by signal data
-**the.mc.jit.amygdala~** has a regular **jit.poke** at its core which handles the matrix population during normal performance mode.
+**the.jit.poke~** has a regular **jit.poke** at its core which handles the matrix population during normal performance mode.
 During recording, multiple instances of **jit.poke~** write values and dimension-inputs to blocks of matrices which are stored temporarily to disk.
 These are both deleted using **node.script** and compiled into a _jxf_ file upon completion of signal recording, which then is read by a **jit.matrixset** to query the ever-changing state of values/dimension-inputs coords for every frame during rendering.
-* _jit.poke~_ becomes **the.mc.jit.amygdala~**
+* _jit.poke~_ becomes **the.jit.poke~**
 Note: The _normalize_ method is not yet supported by the.mc.jit.amygdala~ but changing the plane index is supported.

 ### Capture timing-sensitive data (i.e. from a _transport_ object)
-**the.cerebellum** has a single-track **mtr** object at its core and tracks data it receives for every frame during recording and can be inserted _after_ any of the following (or similar) objects, as close to the video domain as possible:
+**the.mtr** has a single-track **mtr** object at its core and tracks data it receives for every frame during recording and can be inserted _after_ any of the following (or similar) objects, as close to the video domain as possible:
 * _when_
 * _timer_
 * _clocker_